Welcome to Reception!

-This half term we are learning about Amazing animals!
+This half term we have chosen to learn about Minibeasts!

 In Mathematics, we cover two different areas of learning – Number and Shape, Space and Measure.
-This term for ‘Number’ we are starting to work on number bonds to 10, teen numbers and partitioning, doubling numbers and beginning to look at subtraction.
-For Shape, Space and Measure we are recognising and making patterns and working with money.
-In Mathematics we promote practical, hands-on learning.
+This term for ‘Number’ we are beginning to work on teen numbers and partitioning, counting things that cannot be moved and sharing.
+For Shape, Space and Measure we are learning to measure length and height, ordering and sequencing familiar events and recapping 2D and 3D shapes.
+In Mathematics we promote practical, ‘hands-on’ learning.

 Literacy lessons will be based around our ‘big book’ on which we focus on over one or two weeks.
 We will also look at a range of different books, including non-fiction texts.
 This term we are promoting wider critical thinking when discussing new stories and concepts.
 We are developing children’s writing through fun and imaginative activities and promote empathy by encouraging children to put themselves in characters’ ‘shoes’.

 We use Tapestry which is a private online journal to track children’s learning and achievements.
 You should have received an email to activate your account if you have not done so already.
 From here you will be able to access published observations of your child and follow their learning journey.
-If you have any queries regarding Tapestry, please come and speak to me.
+If you have any queries regarding Tapestry, please come and speak to a member of staff.

 We will have PE every Thursday morning.
 Children are required to bring in with them the correct kit which includes a white t-shirt, blue/black shorts and appropriate footwear.
 Please ensure names are written clearly in your child’s PE kit.

-As the weather is getting much colder, every child must bring a coat.
+As the weather is very cold this time of year, every child must bring a coat.
 We also encourage parents to bring in scarves, hats and gloves.

 If you have any further questions please do not hesitate to come and chat to us!